MicrosoftDocs/cloud-adoption-framework/docs/modernize/envision-cloud-modernization.md

 # Envision cloud modernization

 <!--Introduce the concept of envisioning-->
 Before you begin modernization efforts, it's important to understand your cloud adoption motivations and how they relate to the workloads that you'll modernize.
-These motivations will help you establish your approach to the [Modernization Horizons](../adopt/index.md).
+These motivations will help you establish your approach to the [modernization horizons](../adopt/index.md).

-Every cloud adoption plan contains three horizons: [Horizon 1: Migrate](../get-started/migrate.md), [Horizon 2: Modernize](index.md), and [Horizon 3: Innovate](../get-started/innovate.md).
-These horizon efforts align to your modernization strategy.
+Every cloud adoption plan contains three horizons: [Migrate](../get-started/migrate.md), [Modernize](index.md), and [Innovate](../get-started/innovate.md).
+These horizons will align to your modernization strategy.
 How do you determine whether to modernize or migrate first?
 We explore these options in [Migrate and modernization approaches](../adopt/migrate-modernize-approaches.md).

 The following steps will help you envision your modernization strategy and end state, based on your strategic objectives.